execas/execas.github.io/_posts/2018-08-10-the-basics-of-tmux.md

 ## Help

-While in a session, use `C-b ?` to view all shortcuts.
-Tmux also has a great man-page.
+While in a session, use `C-b ?` to view all shortcuts. tmux also has a great man-page.